-SAFEAR NESS: I always go back to that one thing that the psychologist taught me in [unintelligible 01:12:41].
-He said, "If you fail to learn to read, to write, to understand the English language, you will forever be enslaved."
+BRYANT ARROYO: I always go back to that one thing that the psychologist taught me at Graterford.
+He said, "If you fail to learn, to read, to write, to understand the English language, you will forever be enslaved."
 The sad part about it is it's enslaved to imprisonment, to a system that does not want to educate you, and refrains from doing so, and also denies you access to the benefit of what an education would do for you.